-It is important that users can easily identify all hyperlinks and can see where the link will take them.
-Where appropriate, use the title of the publication you are linking to as hyperlink text.
-Hyperlinks should be accessible for all users.
+It is important that users can easily identify all hyperlinks and know where the link will take them.
+Link text should be clear, specific, and accessible for all users.

 Link text should:

 - include the source, page title and type of page where possible

 - clearly describe the topic or purpose of the destination page